Appendix: Config Format Reference

 Config Expressions

-This chapter introduces the purposes, formats, defaults, and edge behaviors of various config expressions.
+This chapter introduces the purpose, format, and default / boundary behaviors of various config expressions, helping readers correctly understand and write these special expressions.

-- Template Expression: patterns concatenating constants and dynamic fragments for flexible matching.
+- Template Expression: A pattern composed of constants and dynamic fragments concatenated, used for more flexible matching.

 Data Expression